-- There will be a 20% tax break.
-Parents will be able to claim 20% of their childcare costs up to £10,000 for each child.
+- Parents can get a 20% tax break.
+Parents will be able to claim 20% of their childcare costs, up to £10,000 for each child.

-- The scheme will cover children up to the age of 12.
-It will be available for children up to the age of 17 if they have disabilities.
-The tax-free childcare scheme will initially be available for children from birth to five years old.
+- The scheme covers children up to the age of 12.
+It’s available for children up to the age of 12, or 17 if they have disabilities.

-- The tax break will be available to parents who are working.
-It will be available to parents who work, who don’t claim tax credits or Universal Credit,and don’t earn more than £100,000 (each parent).
+- The tax break is available to parents who are working.
+It is available to parents who work, who don’t claim tax credits or Universal Credit and don’t earn more than £100,000 (each parent).
 Each parent will have to work an equivalent of 16 hours a week earning £120 a week each or more.
 Both self employed and employed parents will be able to claim the tax-free childcare.

 - You can use it to pay official providers of childcare.
 You can’t use it if you’re paying your parents to look after your children or if you’re using friend or neighbour.
 The childcare provider must be Ofsted registered, if they’re in England, CSSIW in Wales or the Care Inspectorate in Scotland.

-If, for example, you have a child and pay £400 a month for his or her nursery fees, once the new tax break is fully up and running you can set up an account with a childcare voucher provider and pay in £320 a month.
+If, for example, you have a child and pay £400 a month for his or her nursery fees, you can set up a tax-free childcare account and pay in £320 a month.
 The government will top this up with £80.

 SAVVY TIP: The tax break will be worth 20% of your childcare costs, up to a limit of £10,000 a year in childcare fees or £833 a month.

-- The account will be operated online: The government says there will be extra help for parents who don’t have internet access.
+- The account is operated online: The government says there will be extra help for parents who don’t have internet access.

 - You won’t have to be a parent to contribute.
-Other family members (apart from parents) will be able to pay into the account.
+Other family members (apart from parents) can pay into the account.

-- NS&I will operate the account.
-The account will be delivered by HM Revenue & Customs, alongside National Savings & Investments.
+- NS&I operates the account.
+The account is being delivered by HM Revenue & Customs, alongside National Savings & Investments.
 This means that parents won’t have to worry about finding a childcare tax relief account provider.